Roger Federer still able to surprise after all these years

 - Blockchain and trade marks, what’s that all about then?

 Vicky Stilwell is a director and trade mark attorney at KISCH IP.
-Vicky has more than 13 years’ experience in the field of intellectual property, specialising in all areas of trade mark and copyright law.Send a legal query to Vicky Stilwell
+Vicky has more than 13 years’ experience in the field of intellectual property, specialising in all areas of...
+Read more about Vicky Stilwell